sblanky/autobetsi/README.md

 Development of automatic application of betsi to a directory of isotherms (`.csv`).
+Hopes to make use of [betsi](https://github.com/nakulrampal/betsi-gui) more convenient.
+Works on Linux, (Rocky Linux 9.1 (Blue Onyx) x86_64) no idea on other systems.
+I hope it is useful to the adsorption community.

 # Installation

-- Follow instructions to install [betsi-gui](https://github.com/nakulrampal/betsi-gui) in a virtual environment.
+- Follow instructions to install [betsi-gui](https://github.com/nakulrampal/betsi-gui) in a conda virtual environment.
+- Activate venv.
-- clone this repo
+- clone this repo.
 - `cd` into the cloned repo, and do `pip install .`

 # Basic use